-Since I started TCW there seems to have been major hype around micealler water.
+Since I started TCW there seems to have been major hype around micellar water.
 Until spring this year, it was pretty much an insider secret reserved for beauty junkies, MUA’s and models.
 The only one I’d really heard about before March/April was Bioderma.
-However, like most things, drug store brands have jumped aboard and now this seems the only way to remove make-up.
-So naturally, you start to wonder whether to use, what I consider to be, the original, or save the pennies and go with the drug store.
-To help you out I’m comparing Loreal Skin Perfection 3 in 1 Micealler Soution with Bioderma Sensibio H20.
+However, like most things, drugstore brands have jumped aboard and now this seems the only way to remove make-up.
+So naturally, you start to wonder whether to use, what I consider to be, the original, or save the pennies and go to the drug store.
+To help you out I’m comparing Loreal Skin Perfection 3 in 1 Micellar Solution with Bioderma Sensibio H20.

 Like most dupes, the packaging is pretty similar.
-Whilst other types of Bioderma have different colours, its interesting that both these brands have used pink and white for sensitive skin.
+Whilst other types of Bioderma have different colors, it’s interesting that both these brands have used pink and white for sensitive skin.
 Like most people, I like a good clear bottle too.
 It sounds so obvious but I like to see how much product I’ve got left, and some brands just don’t appreciate this.

 Bioderma is on average £10 for 250ml whilst Loreal is £4.99 for 200ml (from Boots), making Bioderma nearly double the price.